clearent/android-idtech-sdk/README.md

 clearent-idtech-android-109-1.0.23.jar - When the idtech framework tells the clearent framework it has connected, and the clearent framework attempts to get the device serial number, sometimes it fails with a Command Not Allowed error.
 When this happens the Clearent framework will just proceed with a default device serial number of 9999999999, allowing the integrated app to continue processing.
 Added remote logging to clearent's backend.

 clearent-idtech-android-109-1.0.24.jar - http resources were not being cleaned up correctly when returning from the call to clearent to get a transaction token.

+clearent-idtech-android-116-1.0.0.jar - Added methods for registerListen and device_startTransaction allowing you to pass in the number of retries and the length of time to wait before retrying the connectivity to bluetooth reader.
+The no arg registerListen and the current device_startTransaction have a default retry ability of up to 4 times, waiting 500 milliseconds between attempts, Also upgraded to IDTech's latest solution, Universal_SDK_1.00.116.jar.
+Updated the demo in the scanupgrade branch (haven't merged to master just yet).

 The demo has an example: